blobotic/notes_public/psychology/1_history_and_approaches.md

 Psychology: describing and explaining behavior and the mind underlying it

 Basic research (increase the field's knowledge base):
-- pyschometric/quantitative psychologists - studying the measurement of our abilities, attitudes, and traits
+- psychometric/quantitative psychologists - studying the measurement of our abilities, attitudes, and traits
 	- neurocognitive or personality tests or devise new tests for use in clinical/school/business/.industry
 	- design, analyze, and interpret results of research programs
 - biological psychologists - exploring the links between body and mind
 - developmental psychologists - studying our changing abilities from birth to death
 	- age-related behavioral changes
 	- educational, child-care, policy
-	- eudcational psychology, school psychology, child psychopathology, gerontology
+	- educational psychology, school psychology, child psychopathology, gerontology
 	- education and child-care reform, maternal and child health, attachment and adoption
-- cognitive psychologists - experiencing how we perceiveperceive, think, and solve problems
+- cognitive psychologists - experiencing how we perceive, think, and solve problems
 	- study human thinking
 	- perception, language, attention, problem solving, memory, judgment, decision making, forgetting, intelligence
 - educational psychologists - studying influences on teaching and learning